 One of the quests in developing this tree inventory map is to use freely available software.
 It resulted in the author having to split the number of species into different files, but the author tried to arrange the material so that very few if any disadvantages result from this effort.
 Because there are so many oaks, a different file for them was produced even though they could be part of the angiosperm file, so keep in mind that the author knows that oaks are angiosperms.

 The following image is taken from Google Earth.
 Each balloon represents a tree found in the Historic District of the University of Southern Mississippi.
 By copying a network link below on this webpage and uploading it into Google Earth, one can view each species one by one for greater clarity.
-If you look carefully at the image below, you see an image inset on top of a Google Earth default image for the area.
-The raw image is pre-Katrina, and the inset is from 2007.
-It was acquired from the Mississippi Geospatial Clearinghouse.

 Procedure for Seeing Tree Inventory on Google Earth

 1. To see the tree inventory of the Southern Miss Historic District on your Google Earth, copy the network link found below on this webpage associated with the tree inventory.
 Go to Google Earth on your computer.
 If Google Earth is not already on your computer, one can go to http://earth.google.com and download Google Earth.
 It is free.
 When Google Earth is open, click Add in the upper left and then click on Network Link.
 When the Network Link box opens, paste the network link for the tree inventory in the box next to Link.
-Also, for a name, one can simply put tree inventory-historic district.
+Also, for a name, one can simply put Tree Inventory-Historic District.
 After doing that, click OK at the bottom of the box.
 One will now see the name of the network link in the My Places section in the Google Earth menu on the left.

 Now, click in the empty box at the top left.
 A green check mark will show that the file is activated, and green check marks will be seen in the boxes next to all the folders.
 Once activated, you will see the folders show symbols of movement as Google Earth reads the tree inventory files which are in the so-called cloud.
 Look on the Google Earth screen, balloons (i.e. icons) that represent the trees in Southern Miss' historic district will come into view.

 3. With all the trees in view, it appears to be cluttered.
 To see one species at a time, click the top box with the green check mark to remove all the check marks from the folders.
 The trees will disappear from view.
 Make sure all the green check marks are gone.
-Now, click the + sign next to the historic_native-oak folder.
+Now, click the folder-opening triangle next to the historic_native-oak folder.
 The individual oak species will be listed in view.
 To make, for example, just the overcup oaks in the historic district come into view, click the empty box to put a green check mark next to overcup oak.
 Make sure there are no green check marks anywhere but for overcup oaks.
 The two overcup oaks will be seen on the map.

 One can expand and contract the folders to gain experience regarding how to move about the tree inventory and display what is wanted.